Cray-HPE/docs-csm/operations/rack_resiliency/Kyverno_Policy.md

 ### 1. Restart critical services

-At the end of CSM upgrade from 1.6 to 1.7, the critical services (which are either Deployments or StatefulSets) are restarted based on whether Rack Resiliency is enabled and the Kyverno policy is applied.
-During restart the policy is implemented by the Kyverno policy engine.
+At the end of CSM upgrade from 1.6 to 1.7, the critical services (which are either Deployments or StatefulSets) are restarted only if Rack Resiliency is enabled and the Kyverno policy is applied.

 During a fresh install of CSM 1.7, as part of [Configure Administrative Access](../../install/configure_administrative_access.md#configure-administrative-access), the critical services are restarted in the
 [Restart Rack Resiliency critical services] (../../install/configure_administrative_access.md#9-restart-rack-resiliency-critical-services) step.
 The critical services are restarted only when Rack Resiliency is enabled and the Kyverno policy is applied.

+During the service restart, the Kyverno policy is implemented by the Kyverno policy engine.

 ### 2. Add topology constraints